betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdown.md

 In each major sub-section that follows, we use blocks of Lorem Ipsum text to demonstrate various ways of attempting using
 [GitHub Flavored Markdown](https://github.github.com/gfm/)
 to achieve Wiki-Media style footnoting and references.
+Also, I am using 4 different link examples; one ftp link to a pdf file, one YouTube video link, one normal wikipedia page link and one link to a specific page of a PDF.
+I have noticed GitHub's rendering doesn't support the FTP link but the BSSw site does I think.
 Some of our goals include

 - Mobile friendly
 - Get teaser or summary text about the purpose of a linked reference